Get Rid of That Pesky Lower Back Pain for Good with Lower Back Pain Physical Therapy in Fort Myers, FL…

 Treatment of a Herniated Disc

-When treating a herniated disc, your physical therapist will focus on strengthening the affected area with personalized strengthening exercises.
-The goal of these exercises is to reduce the disc herniation or bulge while healing the outer layer of the disc called the annulus.
+In the treatment of a herniated disc, your physical therapist will concentrate on fortifying the affected region with tailored strengthening exercises.
+These exercises aim to reduce the herniation or bulge while facilitating the healing of the disc's outer layer, known as the annulus.

-Your Doctor of Physical Therapy should also consider the use of spinal traction, repeated extension-based exercises, and positional distractions to take pressure off the nerve root and get your symptoms out of your leg, buttocks, or thigh.
+Your Doctor of Physical Therapy may also explore the use of spinal traction, repetitive extension-based exercises, and positional distractions to alleviate pressure on the nerve root, ultimately alleviating your leg, buttocks, or thigh symptoms.

 2. Joint Stiffness

-Joint stiffness can be caused by wear and tear of the joints over time, injury, arthritis, or other conditions and diseases.
+Joint stiffness can arise from various factors, including the natural wear and tear of joints over time, injuries, arthritis, or other medical conditions and diseases.

 Signs & Symptoms of Lower Back Stiffness